Stephen-Kimoi/ICP-to-do-examples/examples/post-likes-tutorial/README.md

 **Happy Building!**

-*This tutorial demonstrates the power of combining Web2 infrastructure with ICP's decentralized capabilities.
-Start simple, learn the patterns, and build something amazing!*
+*This tutorial demonstrates the power of combining Web2 infrastructure with ICP's decentralized capabilities across multiple programming languages.
+Choose your preferred language and start building something amazing!*